Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 7 Transactions.md

 Traditional isolation for transaction can be costly performance-wise so a lot of databases use weak isolation which loosens the rules which increases performance but also increases the chances for transaction faults

 What is ACID read-committed isolation?
-The most basic level of transaction isolation is read committed.v It makes two guarantees:
+The most basic level of transaction isolation is read committed It makes two guarantees:
 1. When reading from the database, you will only see data that has been committed (no dirty reads).
 2. When writing to the database, you will only overwrite data that has been committed